 - First, make sure you’re relaxed and calm.

-- If you have a puppy, let him get used to standing in an empty tub when you’re not yet giving him a bath and reward him with praise or treats.
+- If you have a puppy, let them get used to standing in an empty tub when you’re not yet giving him a bath and reward them with praise or treats.

-- When you’re ready to shampoo your dog, take him for a walk first to get some of the energy out.
+- When you’re ready to shampoo your dog, take them for a walk first to get some of the energy out.

 - You’re going to get wet, so dress accordingly.